MasonMarinko/tech-blog/README.md

 Live URL Link: https://sleepy-headland-65703.herokuapp.com/

 ## Description
-- This app allows you to do many things
+- This app allows you to post your own personal blog, edit and delete posts, comment on other's posts as well as see other people's posts.
+It auto logs out someone if inactive, for security.

 ## Table of Contents
 * [Installation](#installation)